Calipsoplus/JupyterHub-Kubernetes/README.md

 When the user opens the terminal in the Notebook, this will result in `I have no name@jupyter-username`

 For now, this seems to be relatively harmless as any files modified will still be modified with the user's UID.
 This could be simply cosmetic but more testing is required.

+If any packages require the user's username, this will not work as the user is not in `/etc/passwd`.
+The temporary solution for this is to set certain environment variables.
+See below:

+    import getpass
+    print getpass.getuser()

+The documentation for getpass is as follow:
+>getpass.getuser()
+>Return the \u201clogin name\u201d of the user.
+Availability: Unix, Windows.
+>This function checks the environmentvariables LOGNAME, USER, LNAME and USERNAME, in order, and returns the value of the first one which is set to a non-empty string.
+If none are set, the login name from the password database is returned on systems which support the pwd module, otherwise, an exception is raised.

 #### Suggested solution 1:
 The Dockerfile allows us to change the default username by adding a username during the startup script.